-To demonstrate the possibility of engineering the HotPL via out-of-plane heat transfer, we investigate with our model the HotPL emission of three different samples: MC-SLG, CVD-SLG and hBN/SLG/hBN.
-Figs. 6a-c plot the HotPL spectra as a function of the incident fluence, accounting for the enhancement induced by the substrate (see inset in Fig. 5e).
-For each sample, all spectra are fitted using Eq.1 and optimizing T_e , ξ and δ .
-While ξ is not sensitive to fluence, δ changes with it.
+To demonstrate the possibility of engineering the HotPL via out-of-plane heat transfer, we investigate with our model the HotPL emission of three different SLG samples: MC-SLG, CVD-SLG and hBN/SLG/hBN.
+Figs. 5a-c plot the HotPL spectra of the different samples (squares for CVD-SLG, circles for MC-SLG and triangles for hBN/SLG/hBN) measured as a function of the incident fluence.
+For each sample, all spectra are fitted using Eq.
+1 and optimizing T_e , ξ and δ .
+While ξ is not sensitive to fluence, δ changes with pump fluence.
 This could be ascribed to an imperfect background compensation.
 The excellent agreement between model and experiments demonstrates the robustness of this approach, once the photonic environment and the substrate are accounted for.
-The fluence-dependent T_e plots in Fig. 6d show that MC- and CVD-SLG reach a similar $T_e \sim 2200-2300$ K for a pump fluence ~ 4.9 J/m2, consistent with T_e of Refs.
+The fluence-dependent T_e plots in Fig. 5d show that MC- and CVD-SLG reach a similar $T_e \sim 2200-2300$ K for a pump fluence~4.9 J/m2, consistent with T_e of Refs.
 [16, 19].
 Despite small deviations, which we ascribe to different E_F , the observation of similar T_e for the same illuminating fluence implies that the fabrication process and doping do not significantly affect the electron dynamics and the nonlinear optical response in our experimental conditions.
-The experimental data are integrated over the whole emission decay time [19], while the calculations consider only the emission in the instant of time when T_e is the highest.

-For hBN/SLG/hBN a significant drop in T_e is observed (see Fig. 6d), as reflected in the redshift of the emission spectrum (see Fig. 6c), which can only be partially attributed to the photonic response of hBN/SLG/hBN (orange curve in Fig.5e), which is different from that on bare SiO2/Si (green curve in Fig. 5e).
+For hBN/SLG/hBN a significant drop in T_e is observed (see Fig. 5d), as reflected in the red-shift of the emission spectrum (see Fig. 5c), which can only be partially attributed to the photonic response of hBN/SLG/hBN (orange curve in Fig.4c), which is different from that on bare SiO2/Si (green curve in Fig. 4e).
 The almost 2-fold reduction in T_e calls for further underlying physical processes associated with SLG encapsulation in hBN.

-In hBN/SLG/hBN, out-of-plane heat transfer can occur between SLG and hBN thanks to near-field coupling between SLG HEs and the hyperbolic phonons in hBN [76,77].
-This offers an efficient cooling channel, associated with a significant reduction of the SLG HE lifetime [35,76,77].
+In hBN/SLG/hBN, out-of-plane heat transfer can occur between SLG and hBN thanks to nearfield coupling between SLG HEs and the hyperbolic phonons in hBN [56,57].
+This offers an efficient cooling channel, associated with a significant reduction of the SLG HE lifetime [31,56,57].

-Therefore, the overall red shift in the SLG HotPL caused by the encapsulation with hBN can be interpreted as due to the combination of two effects: (i) a purely photonic one, associated with the presence of the two high refractive index hBN layers that produce an emission spectral reshaping; (ii)
+Therefore, the overall red shift in the SLG HotPL caused by the encapsulation with hBN can be interpreted as due to the combination of two effects: (i) a purely photonic one, associated with the presence of the two high refractive index hBN layers that produce an emission spectral reshaping; (ii) a more fundamental one, consisting in the modification of the thermal properties of HEs in SLG by the presence of the heat-sink consisting in the near-field coupling to hyperbolic phonons in hBN.
+Although a lower T_e can be related to the observed HotPL red-shift (Figs. 4a-c), the quantitative evaluation of T_e can be done only if the photonic response of the whole heterostructure is considered.